-Swine influenza, sometimes referred to as swine flu, is a virus that can circulate in the pig population but is generally not fatal and does not affect the meat products.
+Swine influenza, sometimes referred to as swine flu, is a virus that can circulate in the pig population and does not affect pork products.
 Influenza viruses are classified by the types and further classified by strains.
 Like people, pigs are susceptible to many strains of flu, and, like people, a full recovery is expected.

 Swine influenza is a zoonotic disease and can occasionally be transmitted to humans.
-Human infection with flu viruses from pigs are most likely to occur when people are in close proximity to infected pigs, such as in pig barns and livestock exhibits housing pigs at fairs.
-Exhibitors and those in close proximity to the animals are considered at highest risk and should follow proper biosecurity practices to protect themselves and their animals.
+Human infection with flu viruses from pigs are most likely to occur when people are in close proximity to infected pigs, such as in pig barns and livestock exhibits at fairs.
+Exhibitors and those in close proximity to the animals are considered at highest risk and should follow proper biosecurity and good hygiene practices to protect themselves and their animals.
 Soap and water are very effective in deactivating/killing the virus.

 Swine influenza at county fairs